SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 #### Limitations

 - The cost function must be clearly defined as a squared distance function of the states and actions from a reference point.
-- The number of time step of the mpc will greatly impact computation times.
-If an environment needs the model to plan too much ahead, the computations time might become too much to solve it in real-time.
-This can also be a problem when the dimensionality of the action space is too high.
-To have lower computation time, you can reduce the horizon length, but it might decrease the performances.
+- The length of the prediction horizon of the mpc will impact computation times.
+This can be a problem when the dimensionality of the observation space and/or action space is also high.
 - The dimension of the input and output of the gaussian process must stay low (below 20 approximately), which limits application to cases with low dimensionality of the states and actions.
 - If too much points are stored in the memory of the gaussian process, the computation times might become too high per iteration.
 - The current implementation will not work for gym environments with discrete states or actions.
 - No guarantee is given for the time per iteration.
 - Actions must have an effect on the observation of the next observed step.
 Delays are not supported in the model.
 Observation must unequivocally describe the system states.
-- Sensitivity to observation noise: it will impact the memory of the gps and thus future predictions uncertainty.

 ### Talks/Tutorials